BabaMaajid/GIt/README.md

   - The primary reason for rebasing is to maintain a linear project history
  - Unnecesary Merge commit is not required

+**Note**  Never rebase commits once they have been pushed to public repository. the rebase would replace the old commits with the new ones and it would look like that part of the project history abruptly vnaishes